DrewBanyai/HomeAI/README.md

 A python-based offline AI assistant program, built to replace Alexa for daily tasks

 ## Issuing Queries
 All queries are initiated with a query string and should begin with referring to the AI by name.
-By default, it's name is "Computer", so a query like "Can you hear me" would be issued by saying "Computer.
+By default, it's name is "Frank", so a query like "Can you hear me" would be issued by saying "Frank.
 Can you hear me?"

 ### Known Query Strings
 * **"Can you hear me"** - Will answer with an affirmative if the program is online and listening properly